-Many, like Blue Spring in southwestern Volusia County, have been set aside for public use and protect habitat for wildlife that depend on them for survival.
+Many, like Blue Spring, an hour north of Orlando, have been set aside for public use and to protect habitat for wildlife that depend on them for survival.

-Blue Spring State Park is on the eastern edge of a vast basin of preserves, state parks and wildlife refuges that make up the watershed of the north-flowing St. John’s River.
+Blue Spring State Park is on the eastern edge of a vast basin of preserves, state parks and wildlife refuges that make up the watershed of the north-flowing St. John’s River in southwestern Volusia County.

 During the summer months, humans converge on Blue Spring en masse to enjoy the cool spring and its chilly, quarter-mile run to the river.

 A fabulous swimming hole with multiple access points from a boardwalk that also allows you to hike through the woods along the run to the spring itself.